mariuswilms/tears/README.md

 }
 ```

-Outside of calling a function directly, tears can also help in
+Outside of calling a function directly, tears can help in
 closing go routines by using socalled quit-channels.

 ```go